bluenote-1577/fairy/README.md

 ### Important: fairy is designed for **multi-sample** usage and short reads or nanopore reads.
 Do not use fairy for **single-sample** binning.

 ### Short-reads
 Fairy seems to be comparable to [BWA](https://github.com/lh3/bwa) for **multi-sample** binning (maybe a +5% to -15% loss in sensitivity).
-I've seen fairy get even better bins than read alignment using the same binner, but don't expect a sensitivity gain.
+Preliminary testing indicates that fairy may perform as good as (and sometimes better than) BWA on host-associated datasets and slightly worse (but usable) on environmental datasets.

 ### Long-reads
 **Non-HiFi:** For simplex nanopore reads, fairy seems to be comparable with minimap2.

 **HiFi (strain-resolved assemblies)**: Fairy is worse than minimap2 for strain-resolved assemblies when using >99.9% identity reads (using e.g. hifiasm or meta-mdbg).

-##  Install (current version v0.5.1)
+##  Install (current version v0.5.2)

 #### Option 1: conda install